Table of Contents

 Review Rules and Regulations

-When you arrive at the page, look at the menu on the left sidebar.
-Look at the menu on the right sidebar.
+When you arrive at the page, view the menu bar at the top of the page or the left or the right sidebar.

 If you are unsuccessful, do another search for “(any state) counseling board.”
 Locate the link to the state government website.
 Don’t rely on information from “every-state-lpc-license-in the world.com.
 Use government sites only.